pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 - `inherited` (Boolean) Whether this field is inherited from its parent instance.
 If true, the value/encrypted value properties become read-only.
 The default value is false.

+<a id="nestedatt--configuration--fields_all"></a>
+### Nested Schema for `configuration.fields_all`

+Required:

+- `inherited` (Boolean) Whether this field is inherited from its parent instance.
+If true, the value/encrypted value properties become read-only.
+The default value is false.
+- `name` (String) The name of the configuration field.
+- `value` (String) The value for the configuration field.
+For encrypted or hashed fields, GETs will not return this attribute.
+To update an encrypted or hashed field, specify the new value in this attribute.